etcd-io/website/content/en/community/_index.md

 {{% cards "main_channels" %}}

-You can also chat with other Etcd users and contributors in the #sig-etcd slack channel on [Kubernetes Slack][].
+You can also chat with other etcd users and contributors in the #sig-etcd slack channel on [Kubernetes Slack][].

+## Meeting schedule

+Please refer to [the Kubernetes community](https://github.com/kubernetes/community/blob/master/sig-etcd/README.md#meetings) SIG etcd summary for the latest updates to etcd community meeting schedules.

-## Community meetings
+### Community meetings & Issue triage

 etcd contributors and maintainers meet [online][] every week, on **Thursday at 11 AM** [Pacific Time][], alternating between community meetings and issue